benads/laravel-training/README.md

 <br>
 `* * * * * php /path-to-your-project/artisan schedule:run >> /dev/null 2>&1`

-This app is running with Homestead & Docker (not mandatory) under Nginx
+This app is running with Homestead & Docker (both are not mandatory) under Nginx

 ### With Docker 🐳 :